lucwillems/nats-stability/README.md

 the problem :
 -------------
-in case we have a "fixed" environment where the incoming rate > consuming rate for a long period of time. no new consumers can be launched, so we can expected "dropped" messages, lets say 30% of the incoming rate.
+in case we have a "fixed" environment where the incoming rate > consuming rate for a long period of time. no new consumers can be launched, so we can expected "dropped" messages and thats ok because we aming to stability and to process more messages, we need to launch more consumers.

 during some testing with this application, we overload the receiving thread , and we see it getting disconnected by the nats server and reconnect to reestablishe the consuming service and collect messages again.